Electronic Press Kit

 Snowing Ice Cream

-Put on a cozy hat and celebrate the magic of winter with books, ukuleles, and silly-sweet seasonal songs.
+Put on a cozy hat and scarf and celebrate the magic of winter with books, ukuleles, and silly-sweet seasonal songs.

-Families with kids are invited to learn finger plays, sing-alongs, and to wiggle and giggle with catchy tunes about snowmen, warm woolen mittens, and ice cream falling from the sky!
-Winter's hear, let's sing!
+Families with kids are invited to learn finger plays, sing-alongs, and to wiggle and giggle with catchy tunes and jokes about snowmen, warm woolen mittens, and ice cream falling from the sky.

 “The Harmonica Pocket, will win you over with its laid-back originals and quiet reworkings of traditional tunes.”

 Below are descriptions of select educational workshops we offer.

 The interactivity of The Harmonica Pocket live show is a natural fit for classroom and community learning venues.
 Workshops are designed to bring our signature-style creative process into instructional settings and engage students of all levels in learning through the arts.

 We have experience working with a range of settings and age levels, including traditional and non-traditional preK-12 settings, as well as with adult learners.

 How to Write a Rock Song / How to Write a Song in the Woods